 Few internationals are permanently based in SRS, and visits by international personnel are often heavily restricted by a donor/agency headquarters for both security and practical reasons.
-Indeed, according to interviewees, brief trips beyond Jijiga are often made only with Ethiopian military escorts and equipment, or with UN logistical support-often in the form of reinforced vehicles or helicopters.9
+Indeed, according to interviewees, brief trips beyond Jijiga are often made only with Ethiopian military escorts and equipment, or with UN logistical support - often in the form of reinforced vehicles or helicopters.9

-Several donors, notably the World Bank, rely heavily on UN security recommendations and advice with regard to sending internationals into the area even for short trips;10 the UN Department of Safety and Security (UNDSS) provides a weekly précis of security 'incidents' across the country for interested actors and advises internationals, and a number of other communities, on the perceived relative risks of travelling to particular areas.
-The proposed German-Swiss intervention noted above was to proceed only after the completion of a risk assessment exercise undertaken by an external consultant-whose report, which was in the process of being written at the time of the fieldwork, sets the parameters for this initiative-and, indeed, was to define GIZ and SDC's understanding of the SRS context.11

-Moreover, the UN presence in the region takes its most prominent form in militarized compounds; bunkered structures surrounded by barbed wire separating local and international space.
-For international consultants and NGO personnel working in the region (usually under the commission of the UN, an international donor or an INGO), UNDSS or other institutional security advice has often compelled these actors to remain behind compound walls-particularly in Gode-for much (if not all, as one consultant interviewed noted) of a trip to the region.12
+Several donors, notably the World Bank, rely heavily on UN security recommendations and advice with regard to sending internationals into the area even for short trips10; the UN Department of Safety and Security (UNDSS) provides a weekly précis of security 'incidents' across the country for interested actors and advises internationals - and a number of other communities - on the perceived relative risks of travelling to particular areas.
+The proposed German-Swiss intervention noted above was to proceed only after the completion of a risk assessment exercise undertaken by an external consultant - whose report, which was in the process of being written at the time of the fieldwork, sets the parameters for this initiative - and, indeed, was to define GIZ and SDC's understanding of the SRS context.11 local and international space.
+For international consultants and NGO personnel working in the region - usually under the commission of the UN, an international donor or an INGO - UNDSS or other institutional security advice has often compelled these actors to remain behind compound walls - particularly in Gode - for much (if not all, as one consultant interviewed noted) of a trip to the region.12